gabrielwright1/advanced-react/frontend/Notes.md

 - Jest watches your git commit and re-runs on files that have changes
 - Jest (extension) runs the tests in the IDE rather than terminal (this may be something that I use in the future)
+- Jest can be set to watch mode to run everytime you change the test files